GanonthaBr/GANONTHA/README.md

 - 👋 Hi, I’m @GANONTHA
 - 👀 I’m interested in software development
-- 🌱 I use Flutter on daily basis
+- 🌱 I am a frontend developer
 - 💞️ I’m looking to collaborate on my projects
 - 📫 How to reach me bganontha@gmail.com